prestevez/ocrn_email/README.md

 # Template to generate html formatted email

-This project allows the automatic generation of html formatted emails using [pandoc](http://pandoc.org).
+This project allows the automatic generation of [UCL Organised Crime Research Network](http://blogs.ucl.ac.uk/organised-crime/) html-formatted emails using [pandoc](http://pandoc.org).

 To generate a new html email, write your content in markdown (see: `example.md`) and run the following code in your terminal: